• Blood is a fluid connective tissue.

-The veins that return the oxygenated blood from the lungs to the left atrium of the heart.
+The veins return the oxygenated blood from the lungs to the left atrium of the heart.

 ➧Superior Vena Cava

-The large vein that carries blood from the head, neck, arms, and chest to the heart.
+The large vein carries blood from the head, neck, arms, and chest to the heart.

-A large vein which returns blood from the head, neck and extremities to the heart.
+A large vein that returns blood from the head, neck, and extremities to the heart.

 • The human circulatory system consists of two circuits systemic and pulmonary.